linuxguy421/mlb_score/README.md

 ## Configuration (`config.json`)

 The primary configuration file allows you to customize the team being followed, colors, and polling intervals.
+Note: It is *NOT* recommended to poll less than 15 seconds, this may result in your IP being banned, as the MLB API is undocumented and intended for private use.

 **Example `config.json`:**